kartikchauhan/js-design-patterns/module-pattern.md

 * The Observer pattern facilitates good object-oriented design and promotes loose coupling.

+* The definition of the Observer pattern provided in the *GoF* book, *Design Patterns: Elements of Reusable Object-Oriented Software*, is:

+    > One or more observers are interested in the state of a subject and register their interest with the subject by attaching themselves.
+When something changes in our subject that the observer may be interested in, a notify message is sent which calls the update method in each observer.
+When the observer is no longer interested in the subject's state, they can simply detach themselves.

 * Participants:
     * Subject:
         * Maintains a list of observers.
 Any number of Observer objects may observe a Subject.